vladem/mountpoint-s3/doc/PUBLISHING_CRATES.md

 * `CHANGELOG.md` lists the relevant changes since the latest released version,
 * `Cargo.toml` sets the version that you intend to publish.
+* Ensure that at least the minor version is bumped for each crate (e.g. `0.1.0` -> `0.2.0`), as releasing new patch versions may break consumers.

 If `CHANGELOG.md` does not report any entries since the latest release, and the latter matches the version in `Cargo.toml`, **the crate should not contain any changes and there should be no need to publish a new version**.